EventStore/EventStore/docs/diagnostics/logging.md

 ## Logs location

-Log files are located in `/var/lib/eventstore` for Linux and macOS, and in the `logs` subdirectory of the EventStoreDB installation directory on Windows.
+Log files are located in `/var/lib/eventstore` for Linux, and in the `logs` subdirectory of the EventStoreDB installation directory on Windows.
 You can change the log files location using the `Log` configuration option.

 ::: tip
 Moving logs to a separate storage might improve the database performance if you keep the default verbose log level.